Göring telegram: Göring's "duty"

-When the Luftwaffes chief of staff, Karl Koller, heard about Hitler's statement from Alfred Jodl, operations chief of the Oberkommando der Wehrmacht (OKW), he immediately flew to the Obersalzberg to notify Göring of the news.
+When the 's chief of staff, Karl Koller, heard about Hitler's statement from Alfred Jodl, operations chief of the (OKW), he immediately flew to the Obersalzberg to notify Göring of the news.
 If Göring was to lead peace negotiations, Koller felt that there was no time to waste.
 Additionally, he wanted to prevent the Allies from intercepting a radio message.

 Although Göring had for some time been looking forward to the day he would succeed Hitler, he was taken by surprise at this development.
 Göring feared being branded a traitor if he tried to take power, but he also feared being accused of dereliction of duty if he did nothing.
 He reviewed his copy of the 1941 decree, which not only designated him as Hitler's successor but also vested him with complete authority to act on Hitler's behalf if Hitler ever lost his freedom of action.
 After conferring with Koller and Hans Lammers, the state secretary of the Reich Chancellery, Göring concluded that by remaining in Berlin to face certain death, Hitler had incapacitated himself from governing.
 All agreed that under the terms of the decree, if Hitler had indeed lost his freedom of action, it would be incumbent upon Göring to take power in Hitler's stead.

 On 23 April, Göring sent a carefully worded telegram, asking Hitler to confirm that he was indeed to become the leader of Germany in accordance with the 1941 decree.
 He added that if Hitler did not reply by 22:00 that night, he would assume Hitler had lost his freedom of action and so would assume leadership of the Reich as Hitler's deputy.